educatorsRlearners/an-a-z-of-machine-learning/_posts/2020-05-14-a-is-for-aim.md

 By writing about what I have learned, I will identity the areas where I am weak while solidifying the areas where I'm proficient.

-Why do I think it will work?
-Because some of the greatest thinkers of the 20th century used the process of writing about their field to
+But why do I think it will work?

 ## Standing on the Shoulders of Giants